Lab-Accident/cs121-project/README.md

 # Application

-To run the application, `quit` MySQL and run `python3 app.py` in your terminal.
+To run the application, `quit` MySQL and run `python3 goodreads/app.py` in your terminal.

-The application prompts will lead you through.
+- If you create an account while logging in as an admin, it will create an admin account.
+By default, the user with email `maddie@caltech.edu` and `password1` has admin permissions.
+- Admins can sign in as a user, but users cannot sign in as an admin.